hristog/hristog.github.io/src/entries/converting_unicode_to_ascii_in_python.md

 summary and results for each method.

-[^python_version]: Please, note that the code examples accompanying this post are relevant to Python v2 - which has been labeled as "legacy Pyton", in the context of the official community discontinuing its support in 2020 - and, particularly, `Python 2.7.12`.
+[^python_version]: Please, note that the code examples accompanying this post are relevant to Python v2 - which has been labeled as "Legacy Python", in the context of the official community discontinuing its support in 2020 - and, particularly, `Python 2.7.12`.